polodev/datawookie/content/blog/2018-05-04-rselenium-and-docker.md

 # - docker run -d -p 4445:4444 selenium/standalone-firefox:3.11
 # - docker ps

-I am glad we are getting some responses in.
-I heard back from UCT and although they wont be able to help students fund entries, they are willing to post an ad for us on their Vula site.
-So lets hope that helps.
-I also mentioned that if they can get a group together, they must contact us for special academic pricing.

 In terms of browsing, the easiest is to use the XXX-debug docker images + TightVNC and expose the correct ports on 0.0.0.0.
 You then 'SSH' into the container and voila, easy to then pickup why things aren't working.
 This is my go to: